LIUHankai/mmWaveMatlab-Demo/README.md

 ---

 ## Sensing
-This category provides a variety of human sensing functions.
+Provide various human sensing functions.

 ### Multi-person Tracking
 A multi-person tracking solution with full process optimization involving detection enhancement, interference suppression, continuity maintenance, and trajectory correction.
 It can be used in conjunction with IMUs to identify users.